alserene/Rubin_scheduler_dashboard/README.md

 Currently, the survey, basis function and map data loads and is able to be selected from the tables; however, the display of a HorizonMap of a selected basis function/map has not yet been implemented.
 Until this is made functional, a static map is displayed in place of the HorizonMap.

+There are two current dashboards with different layouts: *RowColumnLayout.py and *GridSpecLayout.py.
+The row/column layout has rows/columns evenly divided, whereas the GridSpec layout has custom sizing applied to all components.
+The two dashboards also showcase two different debuggers: a terminal and a custom debugger pane.

 # Requirements.

 * Host a copy of [schedview](https://github.com/lsst/schedview/tree/main) in a virtual environment on your local machine (following the instructions given in the schedview README.md).